-Environment Alert observes that the global theme and the national slogan for the World Wetlands Day 2018 are well thought out and timely.
-This is largely because several urban wetlands in Uganda wetlands (such as Lubigi, Nakivubo, Kinawataka in Kampala; Mabamba bay ramsar site in Wakiso and Mpigi districts; Kibingo, Kashasha, Bujaga, Kibuba-Kongoro, Rucece, Rubindi and Rushanje in Mbarara district; Namanve wetland in Mukono district) are under a very serious threat of total depletion and degradation.
+Environment Alert observes that the global theme and the national slogan for the World Wetlands Day 2019 are well thought out and timely.
+This is largely because several urban wetlands in Uganda wetlands (such as Lubigi, Nakivubo, Kinawataka in Kampala; Mabamba bay ramsar site in Wakiso and Mpigi districts; Kibingo, Kashasha, Bujaga, Kibuba-Kongoro, Rucece, Rubindi and Rushanje in Mbarara district; Namanve wetland in Mukono district) are under a very serious threat of total depletion and degradation (Zake, 2018).
 This is partly due to inadequate regulation of urbanization and industrial development.
-Hence, over the last 17 years the national wetland coverage reduced from 13% in 2000 to 10.9% of the total land cover in 2017 (Ministry of Water and Environment, 2017).
+According to the